 Skip to Content

-Two Week New Zealand South Island Itinerary
+An Ideal Two-Week New Zealand South Island Itinerary (Our Road Trip Guide!)

-Two Week New Zealand South Island Itinerary
+An Ideal Two-Week New Zealand South Island Itinerary (Our Road Trip Guide!)

 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 New Zealand’s South Island is one of the best places to travel in the world.
 It’s small, rather unpopulated, and filled with so many amazing places to see and things to do.
 To me, visiting the South Island of New Zealand should be on everyone’s bucket list!
+We loved the South Island so much that we actually lived in Queenstown and explored almost every corner of the island.

 For many though, a trip to the South Island will be short.
-In fact, most people usually allow for two weeks – which is why we’ve crafted the perfect two-week South Island itinerary.
+In fact, most people usually allow for two weeks – which is why we’ve crafted the perfect two-week South Island itinerary!

 But what are the best places to visit and things to do on New Zealand’s South Island and how can you see them?
+I personally love Queenstown’s amazing wine scene and all of the outdoor activities that can be found on the South Island, like Mount Cook National Park or Milford Sound, but there is really so much more!

 Well, in this 14-day South Island itinerary I’m going to lay it all out for you.
 Showing you where, when, and how to spend the most epic two weeks on New Zealand’s South Island!